Adorkable: Dr. Park is withdrawn and quiet but very sweet, her crush on Chase being quite cute and affectionate.

 When he's trying to figure out why Wilson is dating Amber, House asks "she's not dying, is she?"
 Then came the season 4 finale.
+She dies.

 House learns in Season 5 that Wilson sent a password-protected file to Gonzalez at New York-Mercy, leading House to infer that Wilson was sending his medical records.
-Gonzalez' specialty is oncology, with a recent article on managing suicidal thoughts in terminal cancer patients.
+Gonzalez' specialty is oncology, with a recent article on managing suicidal thoughts in terminal cancer patients].
 3 seasons later, Wilson gives up on chemo for his terminal cancer.

 In "Wilson", they move in together.
 And an episode later ("The Down Low"), they're being Mistaken for Gay and Wilson actually proposes to House in a restaurant.
 Of course, he's only doing it to get back at House.

-Sarcoidosis is approaching lupus status, too.
+Sarcoidosis is approaching lupus status, too, and so is Amyloidosis.

 And Wilson's disease (although it once WAS Wilson's Disease, but the team couldn't even name it for a minute)